lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * ID_CRED_x = { TBD4 : uri }, for x = I or R.

-When ID_CRED_x does not contain the actual credential, it may be very short, e.g., if the endpoints have agreed to use a key identifier parameter 'kid':
+When ID_CRED_x does not contain the actual credential, it may be very short, e.g., if the endpoints have agreed to use the integer key identifier parameter 'intkid', see {{asym-msg2-proc}} and {{asym-msg3-proc}}.

-* ID_CRED_x = { 4 : key_id_x }, where key_id_x : kid, for x = I or R.

 Note that a COSE header map can contain several header parameters, for example { x5u, x5t } or { kid, kid_context }.